gnovos/ctx/README.md

 There are bugs.
 You'll find them.

+---

 Caveats and such
----
+===

-Also, for whatever goofy reason, this stuff doesn't play well with rspec all the time, particularly if you override the matchers, like == or whatnot.
+For whatever goofy reason, this stuff doesn't play well with rspec all the time, particularly if you override the matchers, like == or whatnot.
 Don't do that right now.